Yemen

 The Council of Ministers Resolution No. 51 of 2019 introduced mandatory quality assurance (QA) reviews of all statutory audits.
 In accordance with this resolution, the Yemeni Association of Certified Public Accountants (YACPA) is responsible for establishing and operationalizing an audit QA review system under oversight of the Ministry of Industry and Trade (MIT).

 While YACPA is working to establish a framework in line with SMO 1 requirements, the QA review system is not yet operational as of the date of this assessment.
-Nevertheless, YACPA reports that it plans to first begin implementation of the QA review system by 2022 with two volunteer audit entities as it raises awareness of the system amongst auditors prior to launching a mandatory audit QA review system.
+Nevertheless, YACPA reports that it plans to first begin implementation of the QA review system with two volunteer audit entities as it raises awareness of the system.

 Current Status: Partially Adopted